bparanj/Essential-TDD/en/16-bowling-game/16-bowling-game.markdown

 end
 ```

+Notice that I did't jump into rspec tricks like let, nested contexts, one-liner specs etc. My focus has always been on improving the design of the domain code.
+At the end, I group the specs to make it more readable.
+Feel free to make this version use any rspec constructs that you think makes it better.

 ## Exercise ##

 1. Use bundler gem command to generate a skeleton for bowling gem and covert the final bowling game version to a gem.